hongyusu/ProteinFunctionPrediction/README.md

 ## Original data

-1. Original data about proteins features in different categories are extracted according to the [Master's thesis](), which include
+1. Original data about protein features from different categories are extracted according to the [Master's thesis](), which covers the protein features listed as follows:

    1. Gene ontology (GO) data